PROFESSIONAL DEVELOPMENT > INSURANCE

 STUDIO INSURANCE

 If you plan on working as a teacher at an established Studio, ask to see a copy of their insurance policy.
-Many Studios’ aerial insurance policy only cover employees and will not cover you if you are an independent contractor.
+Many Studios’ insurance policy only cover employees and will not cover you if you are an independent contractor.
 You would then be obliged to carry your own teaching insurance.
 To learn the distinction between an independent contractor and an employee in the State of Tennessee click here.

 Scroll to Top